 Woodlands Academy operates independently (governed by our Board of Trustees), but is entrusted by the Society of the Sacred Heart to fulfill our mission in accordance with the Goals and Criteria.

 Guided by the global vision of St. Madeleine Sophie Barat, the Network of Sacred Heart Schools is an association of Catholic independent schools and the United States - Canada Province of the Society of the Sacred Heart, for the purpose of advancing the educational mission of the Society.
 The Network provides services and programs that promote and stimulate creative education and leadership framed by the Goals and Criteria for Sacred Heart Schools in the United States and Canada.
+You can read more about the guiding principles of Sacred Heart education on the website for the Network of Sacred Heart Schools.

 - a personal and active faith in God